24/7 Emergency Services | se habla espanol

 Hearing a constant hissing sound from your AC can be worrying.
-It’s not just an annoying noise; it’s your system’s way of telling you that something is wrong.
+If your AC is making a hissing noise or you notice an AC hissing sound, it’s not just an annoying noise; it’s your system’s way of telling you that something is wrong.
 In many cases, this sound comes from a small issue, but if ignored, it can turn into a bigger and more expensive problem.

 Most commonly, a hissing sound means that refrigerant is leaking from your AC.
 You can think of it like air slowly escaping from a punctured tyre.
-However, refrigerant leaks are not the only reason.
+However, refrigerant leaks are not the only reason why my AC is making a hissing noise.
 Sometimes, the noise can also be caused by high pressure inside the system, blocked airflow, or even leaks in your ductwork.
+In some homes, this may even be described as an air conditioner whistling noise or aircon making a hissing noise.

 Understanding the cause of the sound is the first step toward fixing it properly.